-Every marriage goes through difficult times; sometimes you may question whether it is even worth sticking it out.
-But marriages can stay together as long as both of you don’t give up at the same time.
+Every marriage goes through difficult times; sometimes, you may question whether it is even worth sticking it out.
+But the relationship can stay intact as long as both of you actively work on your marriage and don’t give up.

-Here are some important tips that will inspire your spouse to wake up and recommit to your marriage.
+Here are important tips that will inspire your spouse to recommit to your marriage.

 1. When your spouse is upset with you, don’t promise to make a change too soon.

 Out of desperation, most people promise to make changes that they haven’t fully thought through.
 This knee-jerk reaction is not sustainable and only leads to disappointment.
 Over time, disappointment like this does more damage to the relationship—something you can’t afford right now.

 A better response when your partner is upset is this: “I’m going to try to figure out why I do that because I really want to change that behavior for you.
 I will work on it and let you know when I figure it out.”
 Then actually explore that behavior so you can discover what is causing it.
 From there, you can talk to your spouse about the issues so that real change has a shot at working.